Skip to main navigation Skip to main content

 Ten tips for making effective public comments

 Our team values and considers every comment we receive, even in instances where the division may be limited in the changes it can make.
 Using the tips below – to the extent that you are able to – helps ensure any comments you provide are most effective and meaningful.
-This enables us to best use the information you provide to inform decisions and protect clean air.
+This enables us to best use the information you provide to make informed decisions and protect Kentucky's air quality.

 1. Check the comment deadline.

 The comment period is the amount of time you have to submit input before the division makes a final decision.
-For draft air permits, the comment period runs 30 days from the date of posting the public notice on our Public Notices web page.
+For draft air permits, the comment period ends 30 days after the date of posting the public notice on our Public Notices web page.
 Other proposed actions may provide longer comment periods.
 Read the public notice carefully and ensure your comments are received by the deadline.

 2. Read before you write.